Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/Outline_Hybrid.md

 Also get a few last short talks
 Then they will use that chain to launch their smart contracts a la the contracts module.

-- ⌨️ Start a Blockchain Activity
+- ⌨️ Start a Blockchain Activity - Joshy
-- 🗣️ Unstoppable Applications Lecture
+- 🗣️ Unstoppable Applications Lecture - Nuke man Dan
 - ☕ Break
-- 🗣️ Types of Forks
+- 🗣️ Types of Forks - Maciej
-- ⌨️ Forking Exercises
+- ⌨️ Forking Exercises - Joshy

 ### Afternoon

-🎲⌨️☕ In the afternoon we will use the chain that we launched in the morning to execute the smart contracts competition.
+🎲⌨️☕ In the afternoon we will use the chain that we launched in the morning to execute the smart contracts competition. - Joshy, Lauren, Aaron, Stephen Shelton,  Filip Bielejec